kawansoft/aceql-http/README.md

 The SQL Firewall Managers Section allows to define SQL firewall rulesets to use for each database.

 The rulesets are defines through one or more "SQL Firewall Managers",  Java classes that are injected at AceQL Server startup.
-A SQL Firewall Manager It a built-in or user-developed Java class that implements the   [SqlFirewallManager](https://docs.aceql.com/rest/soft/9.0/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface.
+A SQL Firewall Manager is a built-in or user-developed Java class that implements the  [SqlFirewallManager](https://docs.aceql.com/rest/soft/9.0/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface.

 A `SqlFirewallManager`concrete implementation allows to: